thomas4019/thomashansen.me/myblog/content/blog/choosing-backend-database.md

 **Avoid many-to-many tables:** Instead of making a `movie_actors` table with a `movie_id` and `actor_id`, you could have an `actor_ids` column with an array type like `INT[]` (this is postgres specific)

-**Precompute aggregates:** Instead of counting the number of oscar nominations an actor receieved, one can store an `oscar_nomination_count` in the `actors` table.
+**Precompute aggregates:** Instead of running a `count(*)` query to get the number of oscar nominations an actor receieved, store an `oscar_nomination_count` in the `actors` table.
 This count would then need to be updated each time a new nomination is inserted.

 These principles increase data locality and rely on the principle that typical applications do much more reads than writes.
 So these make reads simpler while also make writes more complicated and slower, but since they're rarer this is a net win.